davetimmins/arcgis-react-redux-legend/README.md

 ### Usage

-**If you are using 4.3 or lower of the ArcGIS JS API then make sure you use version 1.x of this control, v2 is for the ArcGIS API v4.4 to v4.6.**
+> **If you are using 4.3 or lower of the ArcGIS JS API then make sure you use version 1.x of this control, version 2.x is for the ArcGIS API v4.4 to v4.6., version 3.x is for v4.6 or higher**

 To add to your site first make sure you have the dependencies installed, we assume you are using React, Redux and Esri Loader.
 For the full list refer to the [package.json](https://github.com/davetimmins/arcgis-react-redux-legend/blob/master/package.json) peerDependencies.